Graduate Programs (M.A. in Politics and Policy and M.P.P.)

 Master of Arts in Politics and Policy (30 credit hours)

 The Master of Arts in Politics and Policy (M.A.) is a traditional degree option for students who may wish to continue their academic careers in doctoral programs or enroll in law school.
-Students are required to take 3 courses (9 credits) in this degree program (Research in Politics and Public Policy; Methods of Policy Analysis; and a Seminar in Political Philosophy).
+Students are required to take 3 courses (9 credits) in this degree program (Research in Politics and Public Policy; Methods of Policy Analysis or the Politics of Data; and a Seminar in Political Philosophy).
 The degree requires 30 credits and the other 7 courses (21 credits) come from electives.
 Students in this program will work with the director of graduate studies to create a plan for graduation.
 The elective credits will likely be the product of a combination of traditional classes in Political Science, directed research with a faculty mentor, an internship, and/or thesis credits.

 Master of Public Policy (30 credit hours)